-This document describes how to import data in Kafka into a ClickHouse cluster.
+This article describes how to import data from Kafka into a ClickHouse cluster.

-To share your thoughts on ClickHouse, please submit a ticket to join the ClickHouse technical exchange group.
+For more technical exchanges on ClickHouse, submit a ticket to us, and we will add you into the ClickHouse technical exchange group.

-Kafka is a widely used open-source messaging middleware program.
-It is often used to collect data from all services as the data bus, subscribe to or consume data in diverse downstream data services, and generate various reports or data applications.
-ClickHouse has a built-in Kafka engine, making integration of ClickHouse with Kafka very easy.
+Kafka is a widely used open source messaging middleware.
+A common use case of Kafka is to collect data from services as a data bus, including service, subscription, and spending data, and then generate reports or data applications.
+ClickHouse has a built-in Kafka engine, making it easy to integrate ClickHouse and Kafka.

-The standard process for importing data from Kafka to ClickHouse is as follows:
+Standard process for importing data from Kafka into ClickHouse:

-After completing the steps above, you can import data in Kafka into the ClickHouse cluster.
+After completing the above three steps, you can import the data from Kafka to the ClickHouse cluster.

 CREATE TABLE source ( `ts` DateTime, `tag` String, `message` String ) ENGINE = Kafka() SETTINGS kafka_broker_list = '172.19.0.47:9092', kafka_topic_list = 'tag', kafka_group_name = 'clickhouse', kafka_format = 'JSONEachRow', kafka_skip_broken_messages = 1, kafka_num_consumers = 2

 |kafka_broker_list||Yes||Enter Kafka brokers and separate each one with a comma|

 |kafka_topic_list||Yes||Enter Kafka topics and separate each one with a comma|